Mykhailo Nechay: Career

 Nechay had two sons.
-His elder son Ivan served in the defense forces and later succumbed to cancer.
-His second son Mykhailo worked as Deputy Chairman for the Verkhovyna Administration.
+His elder son Ivan served in the military and later succumbed to cancer.
+His second son Mykhailo worked as Deputy Chairman of the Verkhovyna administration.

 Death

 On the morning of 15 July 2011, Nechay was killed in his house.
 According to witnesses, the suspected murderer had been trying for two days to get an appointment with molfar.
 As soon as he got an opportunity to be alone with Nechay, he killed him.
 On his way out, the murderer told the people outside who were waiting in queue to meet Nechay that he did not wish to be disturbed for a while.

 Police investigations later revealed that the suspect was from the village Verkhniy Yaseniv.
 On the evening of 15 July 2011, a police officer from the Ivano-Frankivsk police department arrested the suspect in a wooded area near the village Bukovca.
 More than one hundred law enforcement officers were involved in the search operation.
 The suspect was a 33-year-old man who appeared to have a mental illness and had previously been convicted of killing a woman.
 After his release, he was treated for schizophrenia.

-According to preliminary indications, the accused seemed to have killed Nechay because Nechay did not accept or respect the customs and norms of the Christian religion, and had confessed to being a pagan.
+According to preliminary indications, the accused seemed to have killed Nechay because he believed Nechay was pagan.

-Legends

-According to several stories, on 25 February 2010 at the day of the inauguration of Viktor Yanukovych, molfar Nechay predicted the day of Viktor's death:

-And after exactly three years it began «Euromaidan», after which Yanukovich's regime came to an end.
-And if the prophecy of Michael not to be taken literally, then we can consider it a self-fulfilling.
+Prophecies

+Nechay has become known for his various prophecies pertaining to Ukraine.
+Prior to the 2007 Ukrainian parliamentary election, Nechay was asked whether he expected the next convocation of the Verkhovna Rada to be better or worse, with his prediction being published as an article in a Kyiv newspaper.
+On the day of the inauguration of Viktor Yanukovych, he claimed that Yanukovych would be killed in three years.
+This prophecy reportedly made him an enemy of Yanukovych, leading to conspiracy theories regarding Nechay's murder.
+Nechay also predicted the Russo-Ukrainian War, saying that Russia would seek control of the Donbas, and claimed that Poland, the Czech Republic, and Romania would also seek to claim Ukrainian territory in a bloody conflict.